nachordo/geospatial-data-project/README.md

 9- The office dog "Pepe" needs a hairdresser every month.
 Ensure there's one not too far away.

-As it is impossible to cover all of them, the goal is to choose the one that is the most appropiate.
+As it is impossible to cover all of them, the goal is to choose the one that fulfils most of them, or to cover as many requirements as possible for this project.

 The project is structured in different parts.
 First, I filtered the list of office candidates.
-Later, through API I will query the coordinates within certain distance treshold certains spots that fullfils the conditions asked.
-Lasly, I analize the results and choose the best office location.
+Later, through API I will query the coordinates within a certain distance threshold certain spots that fulfils the conditions asked.
+Lasly, I analyze the results and choose the best office location.

-The filtering and API querying proccess are executed through `main.py`, and it is explained in detail in the [filtering_process.md](https://github.com/nachordo/geospatial-data-project/blob/main/filtering_process.md).
-The decision process analysis is performed in the [analysis.ipynb](https://github.com/nachordo/geospatial-data-project/blob/main/analysis.ipynb) notebook by loading the csv file with the desition parameters previously computed.
-I used a python notebook as it is better to explain the it step by step and to show the results in the map.
+The filtering and API querying process are executed through `main.py`, and it is explained in detail in the [filtering_process.md](https://github.com/nachordo/geospatial-data-project/blob/main/filtering_process.md).
+The decision process analysis is performed in the [analysis.ipynb](https://github.com/nachordo/geospatial-data-project/blob/main/analysis.ipynb) notebook by loading the csv file with the decision parameters previously computed.
+I used a python notebook as it is better to explain it step by step and to show the results in the map.

 ![Gaming company](https://officesnapshots.com/wp-content/uploads/2016/06/avant-chicago-office-design-21.jpg)

 ## Strategy to filter first

 In order to choose the best location, I needed to list all the different offices in a single MongoDB collection, so companies with various offices needed to be “unwinded”.
 I chose the first and third conditions to filter among all the possible candidates, so I can save API queries to retrieve the information from other conditions, and to finish the project before the deadline.
 This first filter has more sense to be applied, as other conditions are easier to meet in locations active and crowded.
-So I will examine the conditions for other variables based on the proximity to a design company or a succesful tech company.
+So I will examine the conditions for other variables based on the proximity to a design company or a successful tech company.

 ## Using the Foursquare API to retrieve information about other conditions